davecroman/polygit/README.md

 # Repox

-Monitor and update multiple Git repositories in parallel using the terminal
+Monitor multiple Git repositories in parallel using the terminal

 ...
 This is a work in progress